Ray Barracks: After World War II

 After 1945 various American units were stationed at Ray Barracks, most recently 3rd Armored Division and 1st Armored Division components.

 The first American units occupied the kaserne in 1945.
 There were both infantry and armored units housed at the kaserne.
 In 1948 the kaserne was occupied by units later to be designated the 16th Infantry Regiment of the 1st Infantry Division.
 One of the infantry units was the Headquarters Battalion of the 8th Infantry Regiment, 4th Infantry Division.
 The 4th Division Headquarters were in Frankfurt.
 Various other commands also used the barracks until Combat Command C of the 3rd Armored Division moved in about 15 April 1956.
 The barracks were named in honor of First Lieutenant Bernard J. Ray, Company F, 8th Infantry Regiment, who was awarded the Medal of Honor after his death.

 After being drafted in 1958 Elvis Presley joined the Scout Platoon of the 3rd Armored Division's 1st Medium Tank Battalion, 32nd Armor who were stationed at Ray Barracks.
 He choose to not receive any special treatment and was respected for not joining Special Services, which would have allowed him to avoid certain duties and maintain his public profile.
 He did not live on base at Ray Barracks, but was able to live in the nearby resort city of Bad Nauheim.
 Presley's battalion, redesignated the 4th Battalion, 67th Armor, nicknamed the "Bandits," would be later commanded back-to-back by West Point classmates and future Army Generals Albert Bryant, Jr. and Martin Dempsey (later Chairman of the Joint Chiefs of Staff), who maintained their office above the "Elvis Aaron Presley Mess Hall," partially funded by Presley.
 Notably, former U.S. Secretary of State and retired General Colin Powell began his Army career as a Second Lieutenant in 1958 at Ray Barracks in the 3rd Armored Division.

 The 3rd Armored Division used Ray Barracks until its retirement of colors in 1996 at which time the 1st Armored Division (Forward) occupied the installation until 2007 when the forces stationed there were returned to the United States.

-At the time of the installation closing in 2007 (along with nearby Giessen Depot) both bases were the home of the 1st Brigade Combat Team "Ready First", 1st Armored Division which had participated in 2 deployments to Iraq(03-04, 06-07) in support of Operation Iraqi Freedom.
-The closing ceremony for United States Army Garrison Giessen was held on 28 September, and on 10 January 2008 Ray Barracks was officially closed.
-It was last occupied by a 102nd Signal Battalion telephone switch for the Friedburg and Giessen United States Army garrisons, originally installed in 1986.
+At the time of the installation closing in 2007 (along with nearby Giessen Depot) both bases were the home of the 1st Brigade Combat Team "Ready First", 1st Armored Division which had participated in 2 deployments to Iraq (2003-04, 2006–07) in support of Operation Iraqi Freedom.
+The closing ceremony for United States Army Garrison Giessen was held on 28 September 2007, and on 10 January 2008 Ray Barracks was officially closed.
+It was last occupied by a 102nd Signal Battalion telephone switch for the Friedberg and Giessen United States Army garrisons, originally installed in 1986.
 The installation was then returned to the German government.

 In February 2023, the city of Friedberg announced its intention to convert the site into an urban district with apartments and commerce.
 To this end, a private investor is to be sought together with the responsible federal authorities by 2025.